camas/seclists-c/README.md

 This fork of [SecLists](https://github.com/danielmiessler/SecLists/) adds a few extra things.
 Mainly scripts to combine common lists, sort them and then remove any duplicates.

+Updates from upstream should be pulled roughly whenever there is a new upstream release.

 The upstream readme is left as-is below.

 ---